 • Total Time: 35 minutes

-• Key Ingredients: Oats, peanut butter, coconut sugar, maple syrup, chia seeds, and coconut oil
+• Key Ingredients: Oats, peanut butter, coconut sugar, maple syrup, chia seeds, flaxseed, and coconut oil

-• Dietary Info: Vegan, dairy-free, gluten-free, refined sugar-free, naturally sweetened
+• Dietary Info: Vegan, dairy-free, gluten-free, refined sugar-free, and naturally sweetened

-You’ll always find a jar of homemade granola in my pantry, whether it’s my healthy vegan granolahomemade vegan chocolate granola, or this peanut butter granola.
+You’ll almost always find a jar of homemade granola in my pantry.
+Whether it’s my healthy vegan granolahomemade vegan chocolate granola, or this peanut butter granola, I love having a batch on hand for quick breakfasts and snacks.

 Why You’ll Love This Recipe